Taelar/Shan-bot/README.md

 # Shan'bot

-A duh bot that makes nothing usefull and is actually pretty dumb
+A duh bot that makes nothing usefull and is actually pretty dumb.

+Originally a fork of [arnaudhuc/Erina](https://github.com/arnaudhuc/Erina).

 ## Installation